obadahattabx/Final_Project/README.md

 to this application.
 After that, the tenant will receive a notification.
 The decision on the renting application is reflected on the database.

 h.
-(5 points) Profile, which allows both types of users (the tenants and the renting agencies) to view and edit their profiles.
+Profile, which allows both types of users (the tenants and the renting agencies) to view and edit their profiles.

 i.
-(5 points) Logout: which allows both types of users (the tenants and the renting agencies) to log out from the system and redirected to the sign in page.
+Logout: which allows both types of users (the tenants and the renting agencies) to log out from the system and redirected to the sign in page.

 #